xjtuecho/EBAZ4205/README.md

 The TF card socket is absent by default, you can buy and solder it by yourself if necessary.
 So do the UART port `J7`and the JTAG port `J8`.
 ![Top layer of the board](image/01-PCB-TL.jpg)

-on bottom layer of the board, Diode `D24` is absent by default.
-In order to power the board via `J3 J4 J5`, you should solder a SMC schottky diode.
+On the bottom layer of the board, diode `D24` is absent by default, which you need if you want to power the board via `J3 J4 J5`.
+Solder a SMC schottky diode there.
 ![Bottom layer of the board](image/02-PCB-BL.jpg)

 XC7Z010CLG400, Dual Core Cortex A9 @ 666.66MHz and Artix-7 FPGA with 28k LEs.